power logo Home / teachings / parables / Feasts

 Insights

-• The invited guests can be viewed as Israelites.
+• The invited guests are analogues to the Israelites.

-• The servants who went to call the guests, as the prophets of old,
+• The servants who called the guests, are as the prophets of the old Testament, that they either ignored, mistreated or killed.

-• The second group of invited guests symbolize people of the Gentile nations.
+• The second group of invited guests symbolize people of the Gentile nations, or simply as it says; the poor, the lame, the blind, the maimed, both bad and good.

-• The man not having a wedding garment on, (that was provided), symbolizes a man not walking in the righteous that Christ has provided for us, Romans 5:17, but was perhaps walking in his own self-righteousness.
+• The man not having a wedding garment on, (that was provided), symbolizes a man not walking in the righteous that Christ has provided for us, Romans 5:17, but was walking in his own self-righteousness, This man was cast out into outer darkness, where there is weeping and gnashing of teeth, for many are called, but few are chosen.